sovrynn/ecdosim/step3-blender/README.md

 Multiple pairs of partially overlapping and opposite point forces are used to pull the water inwards, as you will see if you inspect the .blend files.

+## techniques to achieve better performance or lower compute requirements

+1. reduce fluid resolution - domain subdivisions in blender
+2. reduce terrain resolution - delete the old terrain and load a new terrain+basemap with more pixels per point
+3. use a moduler bake to squeeze about 50% more resolution out of the same hardware

+past that, you just need to upgrade your hardware.

 ## scripts

 I use various scripts within Blender (recommend starting it from the command line using ex. caffeinate) to handle the keyframes for modifying vortex forces etc